open-telemetry/opentelemetry-dotnet-instrumentation/docs/troubleshooting.md

 ## High CPU usage

-Check if you have not enabled the auto-instrumentation globally by setting theenvironment variables on system or user level.
+Check if you have not enabled the auto-instrumentation globally by setting the environment variables on system or user level.

 If it was really intended, `OTEL_DOTNET_AUTO_EXCLUDE_PROCESSES` and `OTEL_DOTNET_AUTO_INCLUDE_PROCESSES` to include/exclude applications from the tracing auto-instrumentation.